pablodecm/phd_thesis/src/101_chapter_1.md

 and $n_f$ is total number of quark flavours which are assumed to be massless in this approximation.
-The strong interaction thus becomes weaker at higher energies (or short distances) allowing the perturbative computation of some observable related with high-energy interactions, as discussed in [Section @sec:pheno].
+The strong interaction thus becomes weaker at higher energies (or short distances) allowing the perturbative computation of observables related with high-energy interactions, as discussed in [Section @sec:pheno].
 The approximation from [Equation @eq:running_coupling] also provides a lower bound for the energy scale at which QCD can be treated